Andy3153/batnotifsd/README.md

 I wrote this because I simply could not find anything else that did the job 100% right.
-The internet is full of shell scripts that just tap into `/sys/class/power_supply` and take info from that in a `while true` loop with a `sleep`, most don't even autodetect the laptop's battery and make you set a variable for the right battery for you, or, even worse, manually edit the shell script to put it in.
+The internet is full of shell scripts that just tap into `/sys/class/power_supply` and take info from that in a `while true` loop with a `sleep`, most don't even autodetect the laptop's battery and they make you set a variable for the right battery for you, or, even worse, manually edit the shell script to put it in.
 <!-- }}} -->